-A student desiring admission to the Doctor of Education degree program at Missouri Baptist University must complete the following steps:
+A A student desiring admission to the Doctor of Education degree program at Missouri Baptist University must complete the following steps:

-- Submit a completed Doctoral Application for Admission, along with a \$50.00 non-refundable application fee made payable to Missouri Baptist University to: Doctor of Education, Missouri Baptist University, One College Park Drive, St. Louis Missouri 63141.
-Application is also available online at http://www.mobap.edu/doctorate. - Submit official transcripts mailed directly from each regionally or nationally accredited college, university, or other post-secondary institution attended.
+- 1. Submit a completed Doctoral Application for Admission.
+The application is also available online at https://apply.mobap.edu/ - 2.
+Submit official transcripts mailed directly from each regionally or nationally accredited college, university, or other post-secondary institution attended.
 This includes original transcripts for any course accepted as transfer credit on another institution's transcript.
-Only transcripts mailed directly to Missouri Baptist University Graduate Admissions will be accepted as official copies.
-MBU also accepts electronic transcripts from the following services: Parchment, E-Script, and National Clearing House.
-Electronic transcripts should be emailed to graduateadmissions@mobap.edu.
+Only transcripts mailed directly to Missouri Baptist University Office of Online and Graduate Enrollment Services will be accepted as official copies.
+MBU also accepts electronic transcripts from the following services: Parchment and National Student Clearinghouse.
+Electronic transcripts should be emailed to the Office of Online and Graduate Enrollment Services at graduateadmissions@mobap.edu.
 Hand carried transcripts, faxed transcripts, and transcripts "Issued to Student" will not be accepted.
+In addition, if the post-

-In addition, if the postsecondary institutions attended were outside of the United States, the student must have transcripts and/or degrees evaluated by an approved Transcripts/Credential Evaluation Service.
+Student" will not be accepted.
+In addition, if the post-secondary institutions attended were outside of the United States, the student must have transcripts and/or degrees evaluated by an approved Transcripts/Credential Evaluation Service.
 Please see the Admission Procedures for International Students section of the bulletin for additional information.
-Students graduating from Missouri Baptist University's masters' or specialist programs do not need to resubmit transcripts that are already on file. - Submit three academic references from individuals who can comment knowledgeably on the applicant's academic ability, potential to do scholarly work and succeed in the doctoral program.
-Applicants waive the right to disclosure of letters. - Submit a Curriculum Vita.
-Similar to a resume, but the CV should include a more detailed record of the applicant's academic background, including teaching experience, degrees, research, awards, publications, presentation, and other professional achievements. - Submit a professional statement essay that addresses the following: Your career and/or educational background, why you want to continue your education, and what you hope to
+Students graduating from Missouri Baptist University's masters' or specialist programs do not need to resubmit transcripts that are already on file.

+Submit a Curriculum Vita.
+Similar to a resume, but the CV should include a more detailed record of the applicant's academic background, including teaching experience, degrees, research, awards, publications, presentation, and other professional achievements.

-- accomplish with this degree.
-This essay should be approxiately 2 pages double-spaced. - 6.
-Submit a writing sample.
+- 4. Submit a writing sample.
 Throughout doctoral work the applicant will be expected to engage in scholarly discourse.
 The writing sample should show evidence of the applicant's ability to meet this expectation.
-The ideal submission is a graduate level research paper. - 7.
-Complete an interview with doctoral panel (which will be scheduled after all of the required items are submitted). - 8.
-Complete the Business Office Master Promissory Note (BOMPN) this note guarantees that the student will be responsible for any charges incurred while enrolled at Missouri Baptist University.
+The ideal submission is a graduate level research paper. - Complete an interview with doctoral panel (which will be scheduled after all of the required items are submitted). - 6.
+Complete the Business Office Master Promissory Note (BOMPN) - this note guarantees that the student will be responsible for any charges incurred while enrolled at Missouri Baptist University.
 This is not a payment plan and there is no charge associated with the document. - Every applicant whose native language is not English must provide proof of English proficiency or meet criteria for a waiver of English Proficiency Requirements.
 Please see the Admission Procedures for International Students section for additional information. - All applicants who are Permanent United States Residents must submit a copy of the front and back of their Permanent Residence card.

 - 1. A student can be fully admitted into the University. - Registrations can be authorized from unofficial to official status. - 3.
-Financial aid can be processed or applied. - Registration for a subsequent term will be permitted.
+Financial aid can be processed or applied. - 4.
+Registration for a subsequent term will be permitted.